mybank-network/mybank-network/README.md

-# move to https://ulas.network, web3 social
+# move to https://ulas.network, let social make money for you!